clairecleverlamb/SiliconValley_Trail/README.md

 | `mining_eligible == False` | POST when no minigame was offered this turn |
 | `minigame_type != expected` | POST to `/minigames/typing` when it's a `coffee_hunt` turn |

 If any guard fails the server returns a no-op message and leaves state unchanged.
-A client (or a curl script) cannot award itself resources by POSTing to minigame endpoints outside the normal flow.
+A client — or a `curl` script — cannot award itself resources by POSTing to minigame endpoints outside the normal flow.

 ### Bonus narrative — three-level fallback design